bisq-network/bisq-website/_posts/2017-02-22-outcome-of-rebranding-bounty.md

  - [vieuxvicq][8] – for offering high-quality constructive feedback and valuable discussion [silverback][9] – for proposing Bisqui, for being active in the forum and for motivating his/her proposals

-These users should contact Manfred, stating their bitcoin address, in order to receive their share of the bounty: 0.1 BTC each.
+These users should contact Manfred, stating their Bitcoin address, in order to receive their share of the bounty: 0.1 BTC each.
 Nevertheless, **we thank everyone who contributed** in the forum for their desire to help the team!

 ### New brand name